sirius-ms/sirius-docs.github.io/docs/_pages/io.md

 ##### MGF-Format

 SIRIUS supports the MGF (Mascot Generic Format), initially developed for peptide spectra in the Mascot search engine.
-Each spectrum in a MGF file can contain many spectra each starting with and ending with .
+Each MGF file can contain multiple spectra, each beginning and ending with the `BEGIN IONS` and `END IONS` markers, respectively.
 Peaks are listed as pairs of m/z and intensity values, separated by whitespaces, with one peak per line.
-Additional meta-information can be included as NAME=VALUE pairs.
+Additional meta-information can be included as `NAME=VALUE` pairs.
 SIRIUS recognizes the following meta-information:

-  - PEPMASS: Indicates the measured mass of the ion (e.g., the parent peak)
+  - `PEPMASS`: Indicates the measured mass of the ion (e.g., the parent peak)
-  - CHARGE: Specifies the charge of the ion.
+  - `CHARGE`: Specifies the charge of the ion.
 Since SIRIUS supports only singly charged ions, this value can be either 1+ or 1-.
-  - MSLEVEL: Indicates the type of spectrum; it should be 1 for MS spectra and 2 for MS/MS spectra.
+  - `MSLEVEL`: Indicates the type of spectrum; it should be 1 for MS spectra and 2 for MS/MS spectra.
 SIRIUS will automatically treat higher values as MS/MS spectra.

 This is an example for an MGF file: